Intel 8237: Modes

 Memory-to-memory transfer can be performed.
 This means data can be transferred from one memory device to another memory device.
 The channel 0 Current Address register is the source for the data transfer and channel 1 and the transfer terminates when Current Word Count register becomes 0.
-Channel 0 is used for DRAM refresh on IBM PC compatibles.

 In auto initialize mode the address and count values are restored upon reception of an end of process (EOP) signal.
 This happens without any CPU intervention.
 It is used to repeat the last transfer.

 The terminal count (TC) signals end of transfer to ISA cards.
 At the end of transfer an auto initialize will occur configured to do so.

 Single mode

 In single mode only one byte is transferred per request.
 For every transfer, the counting register is decremented and address is incremented or decremented depending on programming.
 When the counting register reaches zero, the terminal count TC signal is sent to the card.

 The DMA request DREQ must be raised by the card and held active until it is acknowledged by the DMA acknowledge DACK.